drobb2020/django_extensions_example/README.md

 * [X] Document the django-extensions I played with
 * [X] Add full CRUD functionality to demonstration
 * [ ] Add HTMX to project
-* [ ] Add a CustomUser app to the project and setup login, logout, and register pages.
+* [X] Add a CustomUser app to the project and setup login, logout, and register pages.
+* [X] Update the code to the latest available

 See the [open issues](https://github.com/drobb2020/django_extensions_example/issues) for a list of proposed features (and known issues).